hadesbox/aws-ec2-teleport/README.md

 ## Installing it

-Go into the cloned repo dir (which is where the app will live after its installation) and run global installation of npm.
+Go into the cloned repo dir and run global installation of npm of it.
 ```
 luis@boxita:~/git/aws-ec2-teleport$ sudo npm install -g
 npm http GET https://registry.npmjs.org/colors